sweattep/modern_quotes/README.md

 >If a man guards a book year after year, which is more important, the man or the book?

+>the most important thing is not to amplify our fear

 >A book will outlive a man, a tool will outlive a book, a song will outlive them all

 >Do what you gotta do but know you gotta change, try to find a way to make it out the game